 So get ready, friends.
-You could soon be applying to jobs via social media.
+With it now being available in the U.S., you could soon be applying to other jobs via social media.
 And we’ve only ourselves to blame (or thank).